📈 Our Integration Cost Calculator is live! Check it out!

 Activities relevant to the data transferred under these Clauses: As specified in Part B of Schedule A

-Signature & Date: By entering into the Terms, Data Importer is deemed to have signed these SCCs incorporated herein, including their Annexes, as of the Effective Date of the DPA.
+Signature & Date: By entering into the Terms, the Data Importer is deemed to have signed these SCCs incorporated herein, including their Annexes, as of the Effective Date of the DPA.

 Role (controller/processor): Processor/sub-processor of the data exporter